Dealer and Wholesaler (Motor Vehicle & Powersports) - Auto Industry Division

 Please be advised that the Colorado Motor Vehicle Dealer Board (Board) is the State licensing authority for Dealer/Wholesaler licenses.
-The Board has statutory authority to issue or deny license applicants.
+The Board has statutory authority to issue or deny license applications.

 - Mastery Exam — Per C.R.S.
-12-6-113 - … If the applicant is a corporation, the managing officer shall take such examination, and, if the applicant is a partnership, all the general partners shall take such examination.
+44-20-116 … If the applicant is a corporation, the managing officer shall take such examination, and, if the applicant is a partnership, all the general partners shall take such examination.
 No license shall be issued except upon successful passing of the examination.
-More information can be found here.
+For more information go to the Mastery Exam page.

 - All Owners selling via the Dealer license must pass the Mastery Exam and provide a copy of the Exam Affidavit, form DR 2097.